jamesmehorter/device-theme-switcher/readme.txt

 If your theme does not work as expected on any of the devices-**the issue is with the theme, NOT with the plugin!** Follow [typical WordPress debugging practices](http://codex.wordpress.org/Debugging_in_WordPress) to find and correct the issue in your theme (Or possibly another plugin).
 The only theme-requirement this plugin relies on is that you have [properly-written WordPress themes](http://codex.wordpress.org/Theme_Development#Theme_Development_Standards).
 If your theme activates in Appearance > Themes and you can preview the theme in your computer's browser-then it is 'properly-written' as far as Device Theme Switcher is concerned.

 = How do Menus and Widgets work?! =
-All Device Theme Switcher really does is change which theme is delivered to the visitor based on the deivce they're using-*but WordPress still thinks the active theme is 'active' the whole time*.
+All Device Theme Switcher really does is change which theme is delivered to the visitor based on the device they're using-*but WordPress still thinks the active theme is 'active' the whole time*.
 This means you need to have your `register_nav_menu()` or `register_widget()` functions in all your themes!
 See below for details and examples.

 = How do I show the same menu in each theme? =
 Simply place you register_nav_menu('my-menu-location', 'My Menu Location Name'); function in both of your primary/active and handheld/tablet theme functions.php files.
 Then, while your primary theme is 'active' go into Appearance > Menus-create your menu and assign it to the menu location-and populate it with some menu items.
 That's it!